MichaelSun1999/IOT_SYSTEM_FOR_SMART_AGRICULTURE_ESP32_Linux/README.md

 ## Environment

-Ubuntu22.04 in VMware workstation player 17, ESP-IDF 5.1.1, VSCode
+Ubuntu22.04 in VMware workstation player 17, ESP-IDF 5.1.1, VSCode;
+ESP Rainmaker and EspBlufi on the phone

 ## Devices in use